Kristin Divers, PSA

 Over the years she took (or taught) an occasional art class, mostly in drawing technique.
 In 2000, she took her first pastel class.
 She was hooked, and started to focus studio time on pastel work.
 She has sporadically taken workshops around the eastern US from contemporary pastel artists she admires, to focus on growing in her mastery of this wonderful medium.

 Divers' body of work explores people and their environments, reflecting moments in time from the lives and activities of everyday individuals, and the places where they live, work, and play.
-She and her husband divide their time each month between two cities—Pittsburgh and Indianapolis.
+She lives in Pittsburgh, but spends significant time in New York.
 She also frequently travels the Northeastern, Midwestern, and Southern United States, and occasionally abroad.
 So, this gives her opportunity to be inspired by the people and places of many regions.
 She observes and photographs, then sketches and produces pastel paintings based on her observations.
 She also enjoys drawing from life to keep those skills sharp.